ArtPoon/slides/markdown/mimm4750g-lrt.md

 ---

-# Why does the model matter?
+# We are fitting many different models

-* There are an enormous number of possible time-reversible models of nucleotide substitution.
+* Substitution models are continuous-time Markov chains of how nucleotide sequences evolve.
-* Using the wrong model (*model misspecification*) can bias estimates of other model parameters, *e.g.,* reconstructing the correct tree.
-* The process of figuring out which model is best supported by the data is called *model selection*.
+* Demographic models describe how the size of a population changes over time &mdash; this changes the coalescence rate.
+* Compartmental models describe how an epidemic spreads over time &mdash; this can be related to birth-death models.
+* Which models should we use?

 ---

 # Model selection

-* We want to choose the model that has the best fit to the data.
+* The process of figuring out which model is best supported by the data is called *model selection*.
 * Adding parameters to the model improves the fit.
-  * If we add too many parameters, we over-fit the data.
-  * The model cannot be applied to other data.
+  * If we add too many parameters, we over-fit the data and the model is not relevant to other data.
   * We need to justify additional parameters!

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/68/Overfitted_Data.png" width="300px"/>

 <small><small>
-Image source: Wikmedia Commons, <a href="https://commons.wikimedia.org/wiki/File:Overfitted_Data.png">Overfitted data</a>
+Image source: Wikimedia Commons, <a href="https://commons.wikimedia.org/wiki/File:Overfitted_Data.png">Overfitted data</a>
 </small></small>

 ---